 A fun way is to measure the distance to the temporary pin or hole and try to get the ball as close to the pin as possible without much roll.
 This can help your short game tremendously in determining the exact distances or carry for each of your wedges.

 Because of the colder air, your body won’t be as flexible and the bulkiness of having extra layers on, may not allow you to have as much flexibility.

 It is really important to do warm-up exercises and stretches to get the body looser.
 Golf is all about being loose and free, but winter golf tightens you up.
 Exercises to help you loosen up will help your golf game and may even help prevent any cold-related injuries.

 Bring a friend or several friends so you can catch up, socialize, and have a good time.
 It’s always more fun with companions.

-Schedule a weekly tee time/meet up so that you are held accountable for meeting up and getting out there.
-Many times, when we are inside our warm homes, it is much harder to get the motivation to go outside and golf in the freezing cold.
+Schedule a weekly tee time/meet-up so that you are held accountable to others.
+Otherwise it can become much harder to get out the door.
+Many times, when we are inside our warm homes, it’s easier to come up with excuses than to go outside in the freezing cold and golf.

 7. Be Flexible.

 Play 9 or 18 holes and be flexible as it will be dependent on how cold it feels once you are out playing.
 If you end up being too cold, don’t keep playing.
 It is not worth it to be uncomfortable.
-It is best to go inside and get warm if it is too cold outside.
+It is best to go inside and get warm.

 8. Bring a nice hot beverage in a warming thermos or water bottle.